MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_stor_pofx_component_v2.md

 ### -field FStates

 An array of [STOR_POFX_COMPONENT_IDLE_STATE](ns-storport-_stor_pofx_component_idle_state.md) structures.
 The length of this array is specified by the **FStateCount** member.
 Each array element specifies the attributes of an F-state that is supported by the component.
 Element 0 describes F0, element 1 describes F1, and so on.
-When more than one idle state structure is required, the additional structures are allocated at the end of the **STOR_ POFX_COMPONENT_V2** structure and the **FStateCount** is set to 1, the value of ANYSIZE_ARRAY, plus the count of the additional structures.
+When more than one idle state structure is required, the additional structures are allocated at the end of the **STOR_ POFX_COMPONENT_V2** structure and the **FStateCount** is set to 1, which is the value of ANYSIZE_ARRAY, plus the count of the additional structures.

 #### - DeepestWakeableIdleState